mhotchen/mhotchen.github.io/_posts/2017-04-20-solid-by-example.markdown

 }
 {% endhighlight %}

-I want to stress the importance of using a proper IoC system like Pimple, PHP-DI, Aura.Di, etc. because these allow a much clearer separation of concerns with subsystem and modules being separated clearly.
+I want to stress the importance of using a proper IoC system like Pimple, PHP-DI, Aura.Di, etc. because these allow for a clear separation of concerns with features like modules and autowiring.

 By using an IoC container it means the object graph can vary depending on, well, anything.
 The most useful case is for unit testing versus running the application.
-We can add stub strategies to our tests that always return a desired result, create an IsType class that always returns false to test failure scenarios, and so forth.
+We can for example add stub strategies to our tests that always return a desired result, create an IsType class that always returns false to test failure scenarios, and so forth.

 ## Using it

 Finally, we need to use it.
-I'm going to create some non-existent classes in the following code, some pseudo request/response objects that would be found in a typical framework, and a repository for looking up the actual vehicles in.
+I'm going to use some non-existent classes in the following code; some pseudo request/response objects that would be found in a typical framework and a repository for looking up the actual vehicles in.
 Here is what the controller might look like:

 {% highlight php %}
 <?php